"Longevity through technology, education, and research"

 The field of cryobiology, which may generally be thought of as the study of the effects of low temperatures on biological organisms and systems, is obviously directly relevant in the pursuit of cryonics.
 Cryonicists, since the inception of their efforts, have looked at the scientific literature and experimental evidence in this interesting and wide ranging field for guidance as to how to best go about carrying out the intriguing concept Robert Ettinger proposed.
 Today, individuals with scientific training and backgrounds who are involved in the cryonics community, continue to read and study the literature for information and results available to cryonicists through the outstanding work carried on by scientists who have dedicated themselves to the study of cryobiology.

 Nanotechnology may be thought of as the science that attempts to deal with the manipulation of matter at the atomic and molecular scale.
 This science is very diverse but it offers a clear concept for dealing with the problem of the revival, cure, and rejuvenation of individuals who have undergone the procedures involved in cryonics.
 Noted individuals such as K. Eric Drexler and Ralph Merkle have written extensively about both nanotechnology and about its use in the process of cryonics.
 The Immortalist Society urges you to check on the Internet about the work and writings of these two outstanding individuals.

 Links on this website:

-Following Are The General Contents Of The Latest Long Life Magazine Issue: (Click on Link Above To Access The Magazine Itself--Note: Adobe Reader or another PDF reader already installed on your computer is needed)
+Following Are Part Of The General Contents Of The Latest Long Life Magazine Issue: (Click On The Link Above To Access The Magazine Itself--Note: Adobe Reader or another PDF reader already installed on your computer is needed)